Thompson Coe Trial Team Successfully Defends Workplace Injury Case Seeking $17 Million in Damages

 Background

 The suit stemmed from an incident where the plaintiff sustained a laser injury to his eye while performing maintenance on fiber optic cables in San Antonio, Texas.
-Plaintiff alleged our client, the general contractor for the maintenance project, the customer for the project, and a subcontractor caused Plaintiff’s injuries by failing to maintain safe working conditions on the worksite.
-The plaintiff claimed that workers on two different days shined a visible fault laser into his eye that caused a lesion to develop which impaired his vision.
-He further argued that our client failed to implement a laser safety program and failed to properly train workers.
+Plaintiff alleged that our client, the general contractor for the maintenance project’s customer, and a subcontractor caused Plaintiff’s injuries by failing to maintain safe working conditions on the worksite.
+The plaintiff claimed that workers on two different days shined a visible fault laser into his eye that caused a lesion to develop, which impaired his vision.
+He further argued that our client failed to implement a laser safety program and failed to train workers properly.
 He sought over $10 million.

 Determination of No Fault